Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 “If in this life only we have hope in Christ, we are of all men most miserable…why stand we in jeopardy every hour?
 I protest by your rejoicing which I have in Christ Jesus our Lord, I die daily.
 If after the manner of men I have fought with beasts at Ephesus, what advantageth it me, if the dead rise not? let us eat and drink; for to morrow we die.
 Be not deceived: evil communications corrupt good manners.
 Awake to righteousness, and sin not;“ (I Corinthians 15:19, 30-34)

 “The first Adam” found salvation through faith in God’s word paired with action.
 Paradoxically it was the action of eating the fruit knowing he would lose his life for the Word’s sake.
 Plotted as it was by Satan, his action was certainly condemned by Satan – and legalistic religionists – but was it condemned by God?

-Eating the fruit broke a natural law and caused unstoppable physical effects, but eating the fruit wasn’t the sin.
+Eating the fruit broke a natural law and caused an unstoppable chain reaction of physical effects, but eating the fruit wasn’t the sin.
 The sin was separating from relationship with God.
+This was the reason the woman ate the fruit, to become independent of God.

-Adam died to self in order to obey God’s word for him to be “one flesh” with his spouse.
-With this understanding we realize that Adam did not lose his relationship with God even though he broke the physical law by eating the fruit.
-Adam remained God’s righteous king and, by maintaining his right relationship with his wife, carried out God’s plan to populate the earth with God’s human children through his original pair of humans.
+Adam remained God’s righteous king and, by maintaining his right-eous relationship with his wife, carried out God’s plan to populate the earth with God’s human children through his original pair of humans.
 YES!!!
 Victory over Satan’s evil scheme!